 The monument is an example of Ptolemaic positional astronomy which was shared by many civilizations.

 This site contains a series of ancient temples and has been a Hindu pilgrimage site since the early 15th century.
 There is a natural spring that emerges high from the mountains and flows downwards filling a series of ‘kunds’ (water tanks) used by pilgrimages to take a holy bath.

 After having a tour of all the world-famous Jaipur palaces, it’s time to visit the Birla Temple.
 Also known as ‘Laxmi Narayan Temple’, the grand Birla temple is a Hindu temple located at the Moti Dungari Hill in Jaipur.

 The old city market (Bazaar) is a feat for shopping enthusiasts and photographers.
-This bazaar is divided into 4 main sections: Johari Bazaar, Bapu Bazaar, Nehru Bazaar, and Kishanpole Bazaar.
+This bazaar has 4 main sections: Johari Bazaar, Bapu Bazaar, Nehru Bazaar, and Kishanpole Bazaar.